A Sharp Threshold for Spanning 2-Spheres in Random 2-Complexes: Proof of Theorem

 \begin{enumerate} \item There is at most one vertex $x$ whose removal disconnects $C$ into more than two parts.
 For any other vertex $u$ whose removal disconnects $C$, the removal of its single leaf which does not contain $x$ results in a new banana, one of whose non-special vertices is $u$. \item There is a pair of vertices, denoted by $y,z$ with a maximal number of branches.
 All other pairs of vertices have at most $3$ branches. \item If $y,z$ have at least $3$ branches then for any other pair of vertices, $u,v$ there is a single branch containing $y,z.$ The other possible branches must either be at most one branch containing the edge $uv$, and at most one banana.
 If there are no such branches between $u,v$, they may have another branch, exactly if $u,v$ belong to the same branch of $y,z$, and if removing each one of $u,v$ separately from that branch, disconnects it. \end{enumerate} We call such a graph \emph{bipolar}.

 Let $x$ be a vertex of maximal degree in $C$, and recall that a leaf of a vertex $y$ is a connected component of the trimming $C_y$.
-Consider a vertex $u \neq x$ in turn.
-Let $l_u$ be the leaf of $u$ that contains $x$.
+For a vertex $u \neq x,$ let $l_u$ be the leaf of $u$ that contains $x$.

 We would like to modify $C$ by moving all of $u$'s leaves other than $l_u$ to be leaves of $x$.
 However, this may create a new extra banana, in which $u$ is one of the non-special vertices.
 In this case, we choose the minimal leaf $l'_u$ of $u$ not containing $x$ according to some total ordering of the leaves of $C$, and move all of $u$'s leaves other than $l_u, l'_u$ to be leaves of $x$.
-We call this a leaf step from $u$ to $x$, and denote the resulting component by $\tilde{C}$.
+We call this a \emph{leaf step} from $u$ to $x$, and denote the resulting component by $\tilde{C}$.
 The following lemma states that the number of embeddings can only grow as the result of such steps.